HIV and AIDS: For health professionals

 What health professionals need to know about HIV and AIDS

-The human immunodeficiency virus (HIV) is a sexually transmitted and blood-borne infection (STBBI) that can be transmitted through exposure to the blood, semen, vaginal fluid, rectal fluid and human milk from a person with HIV.
+The human immunodeficiency virus (HIV) is a sexually transmitted and blood-borne infection (STBBI).
+It can be transmitted through exposure to the blood, semen, vaginal fluid, rectal fluid and human milk from a person with HIV.
 Perinatal transmission can also occur during pregnancy or birth.

 Acquired immune deficiency syndrome (AIDS) is a long-term sequela of HIV infection.

-Consider and discuss HIV testing as part of routine care.
-Early diagnosis and initiation of antiretroviral therapy (ART) can lead to reduced morbidity and mortality associated with HIV infection, perinatal transmission, and progression to AIDS.
+Consider and discuss HIV testing as part of routine care with all patients.
+Early diagnosis and initiation of treatment can lead to reduced morbidity and mortality associated with HIV infections.

 Undetectable = Untransmittable